Ulviyya Ali: Reactions to the arrest

-According to human rights advocate Emin Huseynov, following the closure of the Turan Information Agency, Ulviyya Ali became the sole remaining source of independent journalism in Azerbaijan.

 A number of local and international human rights organizations condemned the arrest of Ulviyya Ali, calling it political, and urged the Azerbaijani authorities to release her immediately.

 On May 8, the International Federation of Journalists (IFJ) and the European Federation of Journalists (EFJ) issued a joint statement condemning her arrest as politically motivated and called on the Azerbaijani authorities to release her immediately.

 The Human Rights House Foundation (HRHF) also strongly condemned the detention and mistreatment of Ulviyya Ali, expressed solidarity, and demanded her immediate and unconditional release.

 The Committee to Protect Journalists (CPJ) called Ulviyya Ali’s arrest "a step by the Azerbaijani authorities to eliminate any trace of independent journalism," urging her immediate release and a prompt investigation into disturbing allegations of police abuse.

 The International Freedom of Expression Exchange (IFEX) joined local and international organizations in calling for the immediate release of Ulviyya Ali and all other imprisoned journalists in Azerbaijan.
 IFEX condemned the use of physical violence, smear campaigns, and politically motivated charges as tools of intimidation and media repression.

 The Council of Europe's Media Freedom and the NGO Freedom Now expressed concern over Ulviyya Ali’s arrest and the rising number of detained independent journalists in Azerbaijan.

 The International Women's Media Foundation (IWMF) emphasized that "reporting on injustice is not a crime" and also called for Ulviyya Ali’s release.

 On May 12, the international human rights organization Front Line Defenders issued a statement outlining five demands to the Azerbaijani authorities concerning Ulviyya Ali: